jmejia8/Metaheuristics.jl/paper/paper.md

 Table: Implemented optimizers so far.
 Here, "$\checkmark$", "$\times$" and "$-$", respectively mean that the feature in the corresponding column is available, unavailable, or can be enabled by changing default parameters.

 ## Performance Indicators

-Performance Indicators are used to assess algorithms regarding the quality of corresponding outcomes [@Zitzler2003].
+Performance indicators are used to assess algorithms with respect to the quality of the corresponding outcomes [@Zitzler2003].
-`Metaheuristics` implements the following indicators:
-Generational Distance (GD), Inverted Generational Distance (IGD), IGD+, Covering Indicator (C-metric), Hypervolume (HV), Averaged Hausdorff distance (also known as $\Delta_p$), Spacing Indicator, and the $\varepsilon$-indicator.
+Metaheuristics implements Generational Distance (GD), Inverted Generational Distance (IGD), IGD+, Covering Indicator (C-metric), Hypervolume (HV), Averaged Hausdorff distance (also known as $\Delta_p$), Spacing Indicator, and the $\varepsilon$-indicator.

 ## Multi-Criteria Decision-Making

-When Multi-Criteria Decision-Making (MCDM) has to be performed after an optimizer reported a set of non-dominated solutions.
-The implemented MCDM techniques are: Compromise Programming [@Ringuest1992] and Region of Interest Archiving [@sebastian2022efficient].
+When Multi-Criteria Decision-Making (MCDM) has to be performed after an optimizer has reported a set of non-dominated solutions.
+The implemented MCDM techniques include Compromise Programming [@Ringuest1992] and Region of Interest Archiving [@sebastian2022efficient].
-Moreover, an interface for `JMcDM` [@Satman2021JMcDM] has been integrated due to `JMcDM` is a package for MCDM that implements many MCDM techniques.
+Metaheuristics also includes an interface to the JMcDM package [@Satman2021JMcDM], which implements many further MCDM techniques.

 # Installation and Usage

-`Metaheuristics` can be installed through the Julia package manager by using the add command in the Pkg prompt:
+Metaheuristics can be installed through the Julia package manager by using the add command in the Pkg prompt:

 ```julia
 pkg> add Metaheuristics